-Applicants will submit a CV/Resume and letter of intent (750 words or less) indicating NSCA involvement, how you will promote and advocate for diversity, and why you want to serve on the Board of Directors by November 15th.
+Applicants will be asked to submit a CV/Resume and a letter of intent (750 words or less) indicating their NSCA involvement, how they will promote and advocate for diversity, and why they want to serve on the Board of Directors by November 15th.

 To apply, send your documentation via e-mail to firstname.lastname@example.org